 Please note that we have to respect our duty of confidentiality to patients and a patient’s consent will therefore be required if a complaint is not made by that patient in person.

 How to complain

-Ask to speak to the Practice Manager
+Ask to speak to the Complaints Officer for the practice:

 Complete the necessary complaints paperwork: